benaston/GitCheatSheet/readme.md

 ##Configure

 `git config --global user.name "Ben Aston"`

 `git config --global user.email "ben@bj.ma"`

 `git config --global apply.whitespace nowarn` //do not warn about whitespace changes, useful for languages where whitespace does not matter

 `git config --list` //check the current config

 `git config --global alias.co checkout` //alias checkout

+Create a file named `.gitignore` in the root of the project and populate it with patterns:

+`*.log`, for example.

 Undo push: